shivalirawat28/trustwallet_userguide/README.md

 1.	**Secret Phrase**
 -	Trust Wallet will provide you with a **Secret Recovery Phrase.** This phrase is crucial for restoring your wallet if you ever lose access to it.
--	Backup Your Secret Recovery Phrase either manually or to Google Drive, iCloud, in the case of iOS devices.
+-	Backup your Secret Recovery Phrase either manually or to Google Drive, iCloud, in the case of iOS devices.

   📝*Note: Do not a share secret phrase with anyone, as anyone with access to this phrase can access your funds.*

 2.	**Swift**